zuplo/docs/docs/articles/monetization-intro.md

 At the end of this guide, you will have a fully monetized API with Zuplo.
-The API will have a Basic and a Pro plan, both with different limits in terms of requests per month and custom limit that we'll call `computeUnits` which can represent any custom credit system you want to use for your API.
+The API will have a Basic and a Pro plan, both with different limits in terms of requests per month and a custom limit that we'll call `computeUnits` which can represent any custom credit system you want to use for your API.

 The guide is divided into the following sections: